 In shocking figures presented by the Medical Technology Group (MTG), it has been discovere ...Read More

 If you’re reading this, you probably either have a cataract or you know someone who does.
 As you may already know, a cataract is a clouding of the lens in your eye which is caused by a build-up of protein.
 This build-up may blur your vision and make lights appear bright or glaring.
 Over time a cataract will worsen, it may affect your ability to drive and eventually will obscure your vision completely.

-Whilst you don’t need to wait, you also don’t need to rush; some people choose not to have surgery as they are still able to do their day-to-day activities with very few difficulties.
-Depending on the severity of your cataract, you may not currently qualify for surgery on the NHS.
+Whilst you don’t need to wait, you also don’t need to rush; some people choose not to have their catarct removal surgery as they are still able to do their day-to-day activities with very few difficulties.
+Depending on the severity of your cataract, as an NHS patient, you may not currently qualify for the NHS cataract surgery.
 In which case, if you do wish to proceed with surgery, private surgery may be a consideration.

 It is important to continue to monitor the development of your cataract with visits to your optician.
 Usually a cataract develops slowly over years, but in some cases, it can develop fairly rapidly.
 Think about how this future development may impact your daily activities.

 If you drive, you need to be able to do so safely.
 When you have a cataract, you can find it very difficult to see clearly, especially at night due to the glare or ‘halo effect’ from oncoming car headlights and street lights.
 You must meet the vision standards for driving as set out by the DVLA.
 You can find more information about driving with cataracts by clicking here.